Workplace Retaliation Lawyer

 In the following weeks, management moves John to a position that offers lower pay.
 Even though John did not prove his original claim of harassment, management gave him different treatment not long after he voiced his concern.
-If the employer cannot come up with a legitimate good faith reason for its actions, John has a strong case for a workplace retaliation lawsuit.
+If the employer does not have a legitimate good faith reason for its actions, John has a strong case for a workplace retaliation lawsuit.

 OSHA Whistleblower Protection Laws

-Not only does the law protect those who speak out against discrimination, but it also safeguards people who report safety violations to the Occupational Safety and Health Administration, or OSHA.
+The law protects those who speak out against discrimination.
+It also safeguards people who report safety violations to the Occupational Safety and Health Administration or OSHA.
 Employees have a legal right to work in a place that is free of hazards.
 Whistleblowers can seek help by contacting OSHA.

 Workplace Retaliation Statistics

 Victims of retaliation and discrimination often feel alone in their struggle because they don’t know the facts, but looking at the statistics can disprove the myth.
 In 1997, the Equal Employment Opportunity Commission received 80,680 complaints of harassment or discrimination, but the number jumped to more than 90,000 by 2016.
 Since many cases remain unreported, these statistics might not represent the actual number of people who have experienced discrimination in the workplace.